Everest Base Camp Trek via Phaplu

 When it comes to hot showers on the Phaplu Everest Base Camp trek, availability really depends on how high you are and the facilities at each tea house.

 In lower-altitude villages, many lodges offer proper hot showers, making it easy to freshen up after a day of trekking.
-But as you climb higher, showers become a rare luxury due to water scarcity, freezing temperatures, and limited infrastructure
+But as you climb higher, showers become a rare luxury due to water scarcity, freezing temperatures, and limited infrastructure.

 To stay comfortable, you should bring travel-sized toiletries, biodegradable soap, a quick-dry towel, and wet wipes.